 When researching bank options, it is important to understand how savings account interest is calculated.
-Banks may quote the rates paid on their savings account as the APY (annual percentage yield), which is used to determine interest earned using simple interest rate calculation, or with a compound interest rate which requires a more complex calculation which factors in the frequency of interest payment (daily, monthly, quarterly or annually).
+Banks may quote the rates paid on their savings account as the APY (annual percentage yield), which is used to determine interest earned using simple interest rate calculation, or with a compound interest rate which requires a more complex calculation that factors in the frequency of interest payment (daily, monthly, quarterly or annually).
 We explain how savings account interest is calculated in either scenario and how banks set the interest rate offered on their savings accounts.
 There are plenty of online monthly savings calculators that do the math for you.
 But learning to make sense of the numbers can help you understand the specifics of why you are receiving as much (or as little) as you are.

 When you’re looking to open a savings account with your bank, probably the most important factor is the money you’ll be earning on that deposit.
-That will relate directly to the interest rate on the savings account, but the calculation of interest rate on savings isn’t always straightforward so you’ll want to know exactly how savings account interest is calculated.
-We’ll cover that, along with how banks set those interest rates, below.
+That will relate directly to the interest rate on the savings account, but the calculation of interest rate on savings depends on whether your bank uses simple or compound interest formulas.

-Savings accounts may offer an APY or compound interest rates, so we’ll look at how savings account interest is calculated in both cases.
 Simple interest, as the name suggests, is the most straightforward to calculate.
 The information from the bank that you will need is just the rate known as the APY (annual percentage yield), which is then multiplied by the amount deposited (known as the principal) and the number of years that the deposit is held in the savings account.
 So for example, if you deposit $5,000 in a savings account with an APY of 1%, in one year you will earn $50 interest ($5,000 x 0.01 x 1).
 If you leave the deposit for another year, another $50 interest will be earned so that over the 2 years, total interest earned will be $100 ($5,000 x 0.01 x 2).
 For 3 years, total interest is $150, 4 is $200 and so on.
 The main point to remember is that no matter how much you have in your savings account, interest will only be earned on your initial deposit.

-- P is the initial amount deposited in the savings account (the Principal)
+- P = the initial amount deposited in the savings account (the Principal)

-- t is the number of years that the deposit is held in the savings account
+- t = the number of years that the deposit is held in the savings account

 The annual interest amount earned is then [P x (1 + r/n)^nt] – P